COSC3020/tsp-held-karp-20gbrown/README.md

 What is the worst-case asymptotic time complexity of your implementation?
 What is the worst-case asymptotic memory complexity?
 Add your answer, including your reasoning, to this markdown file.

+## Time complexity

+There are $2^n$ possible subets of cities, and for each subset, the algorithm explores each city in the given subset.
+Then, for each city, it calculates the minimum tour length.
+Therefore the time complexity is $O(n^2 2^n)$.

+## Memory complexity

+The memoization table stores the results for each combination of subsets and cities, leading to a space complexity of $O(n 2^n)$ .
+The memo table has $2^n$ rows and $n$ columns.